 The fundamental objective of the conference is to provide students with an educational experience that prepares them for their future as practicing aerospace engineers.
 Students attend and present technical work as they would at a professional meeting.
 In addition, they establish professional relationships, learn from others, and improve their communication skills.
 Their work, both written and oral, is evaluated by professional members serving as judges, with the primary intent of providing substantial feedback on the quality of their work.
 The highest scoring papers are also recognized with awards.

-Any PEGASUS Student or aerospace student of other European Universities is invited to participate in the conference.
+Any Pegasus Student or AIAA student member from a non-PEGASUS European university is invited to participate in the conference.
 Only Masters’ level student papers are accepted for competition.
 Ph.D. student papers are not eligible to compete for awards.
 Their work may be presented for review only.
 The work presented should be original, not already published or presented elsewhere.

-The first place paper may be invited to participate in other International Student Conferences, such as the AIAA International Student Conference, typically held in January at the AIAA Aerospace Sciences Meeting & Exhibition in USA, or the International Conference on Aerospace for Young Scientists held annually in China.
+The first place paper may be invited to participate in other International Student Conferences, such as the AIAA International Student Conference, typically held in January at the AIAA Aerospace Sciences Meeting & Exhibition in USA.

 For further information, you can read the Pegasus_student_conference_rules